WordPress/gutenberg/packages/interface/src/components/preferences-modal/README.md

 This component implements a `Modal` component from the `@wordpress/components` package.

-Sections passed to this component should use `PreferencesModalSection` component from the `@wordpress/interface` package, and can also use `PreferencesModalBaseOption`, from the same package, to implement toggle buttons.
+Sections passed to this component should use `PreferencesModalSection` component from the `@wordpress/interface` package.

 ## Example